Skip to content

 Introduction

-For a company, the Guance workspace will collect logs from multiple applications.
-Distinguishing which log comes from which Service is a challenge we face.
-Next, we will explore how to use Pipelines to add Service tags to logs in order to differentiate their sources.
+For a company, the Guance workspace will collect logs from multiple applications, and distinguishing which Service these logs come from is a pain point we encounter.
+Next, we will explore together how to use Pipelines to add Service tags to logs, in order to distinguish log sources.

 DataKit has many ways to collect logs.
-This article focuses on collecting logs via Socket for Java Springboot applications, transmitting logs to DataKit through Logback's Socket.
+This article focuses on collecting logs through Socket in Java Springboot applications, transmitting logs to DataKit via Logback's Socket.
 First, operations staff enable the Socket collector in DataKit and restart DataKit.
-Then developers add an Appender in the application’s logback-spring.xml file and declare springProperty to write the Service name into the logs when starting the jar.
-Developers then start the jar, passing the Service name that needs to be written into the logs.
-Finally, developers log into Guance, create a new Pipeline under the Pipeline tab of the Logs module, and specify the Source of the Socket collector enabled by the operations team.
-This way, the logs will be distinguished using Tags.
+Then developers add an Appender in the application's logback-spring.xml file and declare springProperty, which is used to write the Service name into the logs when starting the jar.
+Then developers start the jar, passing the Service name that needs to be written into the logs into the application.
+Finally, developers log into Guance, create a new Pipeline under the Pipeline tag in the log module, specifying the Source of the Socket collector enabled by the operations staff.
+This way, logs will be distinguished by Tags.

-The following solution will be implemented from both the development and operations perspectives.
+The solution provided below will implement this feature from both the developer's and operations staff's perspectives.

 Solution